abdulj007/Customer-churn-prediction/README.md

 # Customer-churn-prediction

+Using data of customer churn from an e commerce company, we predict customer churn and precribe methods to reduce churn.

-Use Relevant Machine Learning algorithms to predict customer churn
+Made use of Relevant Machine Learning algorithms such as:
+- Logistic Regression
+- Decision Tree Classifer
+- Random Forest Classifier
+- K Neighbors classifier